 The first factor to consider isn’t how to use an antenna, but how to position it.
 Not being a “tool geek,” I expect I’m at about the same level as anyone who isn’t that keen on learning a new skill-set.
 The Sky HDTV Antenna is fairly small and designed with a shape reminiscent of two right angle braces placed back to back and is about the width of two paperback books.
 It’s made of a lightweight composite metal that is trimmed with rubber on the edges — there’s no exposed wiring or controls — and obviously it can handle the elements since it’s for outdoor use.
 But “outdoor” doesn’t preclude an attic, and it’s here that I intend to try it out first (courtesy of a friend’s home).
+If you want an indoor antenna, check out our Mohus The Leaf Ultimate Amplified Indoor HDTV Antenna review.

 Assembling the Sky HDTV Antenna took less than 10 minutes: the bottom of the antenna has a coaxial socket that the included 30 foot cable is screwed into (followed by a rubber stopper that waterproofs the connection).
 It’s possible to use it “as is” although some will opt for connecting it to the included mounting bracket, since then there’s a degree of angling control.